Tesco ditches generous pension scheme to shore up finances

-LONDON, Jan 8 One of the last defined benefit pension schemes run by a FTSE 100 company and open to new members is set to close in plans announced by Britain's biggest retailer Tesco as it looks to shore up its balance sheet.
+LONDON One of the last defined benefit pension schemes run by a FTSE 100 company and open to new members is set to close in plans announced by Britain's biggest retailer Tesco (TSCO.L) as it looks to shore up its balance sheet.

 The scheme, which pays out an income for life to retirees based on average career earnings, has 350,000 members, including 203,000 active members of staff, and has a 3.4 billion pound shortfall in funds to pay forecast liabilities.